cockroachdb/docs/src/current/v23.2/debezium.md

 - JDBC (incubating)

 {{site.data.alerts.callout_info}}
-Migrating with Debezium is only recommended for users already familiar with Kafka.
+Migrating with Debezium requires familiarity with Kafka.
 Refer to the [Debezium documentation](https://debezium.io/documentation/reference/stable/architecture.html) for information on how Debezium is deployed with Kafka Connect.
 {{site.data.alerts.end}}

 ## Before you begin

 Complete the following items before using Debezium:

-- Ensure you have a secure, [publicly available]({% link cockroachcloud/network-authorization.md %}) CockroachDB cluster running the latest **{{ page.version.version }}** [production release](https://www.cockroachlabs.com/docs/releases/{{ page.version.version }}), and have created a [SQL user]({% link {{ page.version.version }}/security-reference/authorization.md %}#sql-users).
+- Configure a secure [publicly-accessible]({% link cockroachcloud/network-authorization.md %}) CockroachDB cluster running the latest **{{ page.version.version }}** [production release](https://www.cockroachlabs.com/docs/releases/{{ page.version.version }}) with at least one [SQL user]({% link {{ page.version.version }}/security-reference/authorization.md %}#sql-users), make a note of the credentials for the SQL user.
-- Have [Debezium](https://debezium.io/), [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html), and [Kafka](https://kafka.apache.org/) already set up.
+- Install and configure [Debezium](https://debezium.io/), [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html), and [Kafka](https://kafka.apache.org/).
 This documentation assumes you have already added data from your [source database](https://debezium.io/documentation/reference/stable/connectors/index.html) to a Kafka topic.

 ## Migrate data to CockroachDB